-Serbia’s wealth of natural resources, and its commitment to managing those resources in a rational and sustainable manner, define the level by which the population’s quality of life will improve, but also the level of economic growth of our country.
-Access to, and care for, water, as one of the most important natural resources, represents an important factor of the sustainability of Serbia’s entire economic system, and a reason for the great attention being paid to investments in improving utilities infrastructure.
+Serbia’s wealth of natural resources and its commitment to managing those resources in a rational and sustainable manner define the level by which the population’s quality of life will improve, but also the level of economic growth of our country.
+Access to, and care for, water, as one of the most important natural resources, represents an important factor of the sustainability of Serbia’s entire economic system, and a reason for the great attention being paid to investments in improving utility infrastructure.

 A strong contribution to the development of the Republic of Serbia’s infrastructure has been provided within the scope of bilateral cooperation with the Federal Republic of Germany.
 The programme for water supply, wastewater treatment and sewage systems in medium-sized Serbian cities has brought numerous benefits, which are reflected in the populations’ improved quality of life and growth in foreign direct investments, but also the development of tourism and other economic branches.